deckhouse/deckhouse/modules/300-prometheus/docs/USAGE.md

 ## Sending alerts to Telegram

-Prometheus-operator supports sending alerts to Telegram directly with Alertmanager is configured.
+Prometheus-operator supports sending alerts to Telegram directly using Alertmanager.

 Create the Secret in the `d8-monitoring` namespace with Telegram bot token.